OpenSlides/OpenSlides/README.md

     $ ./manage initial-data

-Now you can open http://localhost:8000 and use OpenSlides.
+Now you can open https://localhost:8000 and use OpenSlides.  # TODO: Enable HTTPS support

 To stop OpenSlides run: